plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * Click the "Create shared link" button and your new shared link will be displayed

-* Enable the "View your stats in your WordPress dashboard" setting in our WordPress plugin and paste your shared link
+* Enable the "View your stats in your WordPress dashboard" setting in our WordPress plugin settings and paste your shared link

 * Click on the "Save Changes" button to save it and to enable you to view your stats in your WordPress dashboard